 It seems like a name that's thrown around to denote someone who seeks to embody the vibe of a guy wearing camo.

-In one post discussing the upcoming, at that point, Virginia gun rally from January 20th, the poster discusses how it would be a coming together of, quote, businessmen slash professionals, the local boy in blue jeans and a t-shirt, the FUD in his coveralls and a straw hat, the Mossy Oak militia and the tactical gear guys.
+In one post discussing the upcoming, at that point, Virginia gun rally from January 20th, the poster discusses how it would be a coming together of, quote, businessmen slash professionals, the local boy in blue jeans and a t-shirt, the FUD in his coveralls and a straw hat, the Mossy Oak militia, and the tactical gear guys.

 I might be wrong in that Bracken is actually talking about a real group, and if so, that's even more fucked up, since that means that Alex is allowing a guest on his show to shout out a private militia.

-I think at a huge pandemic like this today, you know, it almost is a moot point whether it's natural or man-made because I don't understand why that's true.
+I think at a huge pandemic like this today, you know, it almost is a moot point, whether it's natural or man-made, because I don't understand why that's true.

-We never really know the truth.
+Do you really know the truth?

 There's never going to be a record that comes out that everybody believes.